This article was updated in February 2023 to reflect changing conditions, prices and trends.

 39.4% drop in export revenue

 Due to the pandemic and resulting trade restrictions, spirit exports have taken a hit over the last year in the UK.
-The impacts are expected to result in a 39.4% drop in export revenue in 2021.
-Exports may start getting a boost from demand in Asia where markets are starting to open up.
+The impacts are predicted to have resulted in a 39.4% drop in export revenue in 2021.
+The combination of new Brexit conditions and lockdowns meant spirits exporters from the UK were hit particularly hard in the first part of 2021.
+On the other hand, exports may start getting a boost from demand in Asia, where markets are starting to open up.

 $564 million in tariff losses